 There are generally two types of med pay in Missouri: the more common from pays out regardless of whether health insurance or some other source contributed to payments of your medical bills.
 The second type is call excess med pay and only applies to the out-of-pocket portion of medical bills incurred.
 Put differently, the first form will pay any amounts billed by your providers (subject to the policy limit).
 The second will only pay portions not covered by health insurance such as co-pays or balances remaining after health-insurance payments and adjustments.

 Maximizing recovery among each of the policies that apply to a given collision can be a daunting task and requires specialized knowledge—not only about the policies mentioned above but also with their interaction with health insurance policies, medical providers, and Missouri lien law as well.
 Only an experienced injury attorney is equipped to navigate these challenges.
 Cantor Injury Law only handles injury cases and has the knowledge and experience to help you win the most compensation for your serious injuries.

-Written by Attorney Poe, Glynn, & Weaver of Cantor Injury Law
+Written by Attorneys Poe, Glynn, & Weaver of Cantor Injury Law